 - Use as many colors as possible and spread the colors throughout the platter!
 For example, if your red color is coming from your tomatoes, portion your tomatoes out and place them around the platter in a few different spots.
 Also, don't place them directly next to other red veggies.

 - Use multiple types of dippers and breads.
-Add pita bread, slices of a crusty baguette, Cento's breadsticks, crostini and/or bruschette rounds.
+Add pita wedges, slices of a crusty baguette, breadsticks, crostini and/or bruschette rounds.

 - Cut your veggies in fun and unique ways that are great for dipping!
 For example, long thin strips are always easy to dip!